ScottLogic/blog/_posts/2024-04-03-will-it-automate-accessibility-testing.md

 "Alerts not read out with screen reader"?

-And they've only tested half the pages... this is going to be a nightmare to go back and fix across everything!
+And they've only tested half the pages!

+This is going to be a nightmare to go back and fix across everything!
 Surely there's a better way?

-Well, there is... and don't call me Shirley....
+Well, there is... and don't call me Shirley...

 ## Make it automatic

-What if I told you that you could build accessibility testing into your automated test suites, so that you can make sure your pages and components are accessible from the start?
+What if I told you that you could build accessibility testing into your automated test suites so that you can make sure your pages and components are accessible from the start?
 You can catch any issues with design or navigation early on, ensuring that any future work avoids making the same mistakes and reducing the chance of having major changes to make at the last minute.

 ## How do we do it?